martinktay/data-governance-framework/docs/lineage.md

-# Data Lineage for Water Portability
+# Data Lineage for Water potability

-This framework tracks the flow of the Water Portability dataset from raw CSV to final reporting.
+This framework tracks the flow of the Water potability dataset from raw CSV to final reporting.

       ┌──────────────────────────────┐
       │  Source:                     │
-      │  water_portability.csv       │
+      │  water_potability.csv       │
       └──────────────┬───────────────┘
                      │ Extract
                      ▼